 What’s A Girl To Do?

-The best solution is to offer up a few tidbits of advice and cover some common questions I think many people might be afraid to ask.
+The best solution is to offer a few tidbits of advice and cover some common questions I think many people might be afraid to ask.

 1. How do I ______ on Instagram?
 Or how do I know _____ is working?